TheWorldAvatar/hd4-stack/README.md

     docker compose restart
     ```

-6) Setup should be complete at this stage, the certificate needs to be renewed manually every three months with the following command
+6) Setup should be complete at this stage, the certificate needs to be renewed manually every three months with the following command.

     ```bash
     docker compose run --rm certbot renew